orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

       "TargetAET": "TARGET"
   }

-It is now up to your Python callback to proces the C-MOVE SCU request, for instance by calling the route ``/modalities/{...}/store`` in the :ref:`REST API <rest-store-scu>` of Orthanc using ``orthanc.RestApiPost()``.
+It is now up to your Python callback to process the C-MOVE SCU request, for instance by calling the route ``/modalities/{...}/store`` in the :ref:`REST API <rest-store-scu>` of Orthanc using ``orthanc.RestApiPost()``.
 It is highly advised to create a Python